Visual Arts Summer Institute (VASI)

 In addition, VASI offers several short workshops to expose students to new art forms.
-Past workshop topics have included design, photography, glassblowing, animation, ceramics, and community-based art.
+Past workshop topics have included design, photography, watercolors, color theory, ceramics, and community-based art.
 Each week, VASI students, faculty, and staff gather for Art Conversations, a time to discuss topics including contemporary issues in the arts, portfolio development, and the college admissions process.

 The VASI faculty consists of faculty and alumni of the School of Visual Arts who are committed artists and exceptional teachers.
 Current School of Visual Arts students, as counselors and teaching assistants, work alongside the VASI students in the studios and become trusted mentors in college life and artistic development.

-In addition to classes and studio time, students visit and study works of art in area museums, participate in special workshops, and experience summer in Boston.
+In addition to classes and studio time, students visit and study works of art in area museums and experience summer in Boston.
 Students earn three college credits at the program’s completion.

 For more information, visit the Visual Arts Summer Institute website.